thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ## Instance ID

 The Instance ID claim represents the unique identifier of the instance.
-It is a hash of the public key corresponding to the Initial Attestation Key.
-The full definition is in {{PSA-SM}}.
+It is a hash of the public key corresponding to the Initial Attestation Key (IAK).
+If the IAK is a symmetric key then the Instance ID is a hash of the IAK.
+The full definition is in the {{PSA-SM}}.

 This claim MUST be present in a PSA attestation token.